-The second year’s Festival took place in the last week in June 2012 at its new venue just west of the Chalke Valley village of Ebbesbourne Wake.
+The second year’s Festival took place at its new venue just west of the Chalke Valley village of Ebbesbourne Wake.
 The area chosen was not only outstandingly beautiful, but offered the space and setting to do everything from lectures to Napoleonic battles to a Spitfire fly-past.
 The Festival went on for six days and had a dazzling cast of speakers including Ian Hislop, Jeremy Paxman, Michael Morpurgo, Michael Gove and Alison Weir.
 Over 14,000 tickets were sold.

 CHALKE VALLEY HISTORY FESTIVALS MANAGEMENT